 I imagine myself waking up under the stars of the desert sky—sand between my toes and in my hair.
 The feeling that you get when you go to the beach as a child, and know that there is no way you’ll ever be free from all this sand again.
 The darkness pours over the desert, and all you hear is the sounds of the local guides helping prepare meals, and the sound of our camp camels making goofy noises in the distance.
 This is what peace feels like, the reason I travel, the moment where you’re so utterly happy you feel an ache of joy in your heart.
 This is Jordan.

 I imagine myself experiencing the pink city of Petra, the ancient graffiti in Wadi Rum, and the culture of the Middle Eastern people of Jordan.
-I want to feel the desert heat, and the cool, blue waters of the Dead Sea, I want to learn about an ancient and historical country that for many travellers is so mysterious and unknown.
+I want to feel the desert heat and the cool, blue waters of the Dead Sea, I want to learn about an ancient and historical country that for many travelers is so mysterious and unknown.

 Jordan is calling for me, Jordan wants to teach me so much about itself and allow me to lose and find myself in its magic.
 Is it calling for you too?